aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

 ## Overview

-Modeling to Generate Alternatives (MGA) is a method aimed at identifying a range of solutions that are close to the minimum cost within a specified margin.
-This margin, denoted as ε (epsilon), represents a cost fraction and is typically set between 5% and 20%.
-The goal is to explore the solution space defined by:
+Modeling to Generate Alternatives (MGA) identifies a range of solutions close to the minimum cost within a specified margin, ε (epsilon), typically set between 5% and 20%.
+This method explores the solution space defined by:

 - **Original Problem Constraint:** $Ax = b$
 - **Cost Constraint:** $c^T x ≤ (1 + ε)f_{opt}$
 - **Non-negativity Constraint:** $x \geq 0$

 where:
-- $A$ and $b$ are the system's constraints,
+- $A$ and $b$ represent the system's constraints,
-- $c^T x$ represents the system cost,
+- $c^T x$ denotes the system cost,
 - $f_{opt}$ is the optimal cost,
-- $\epsilon$ is the slack parameter defining the cost margin.
+- ε is the slack parameter defining the cost margin.

-The inclusion of the cost deviation constraint $c^T x ≤ (1 + ε)f_{opt}$ expands the original problem's constraints to include solutions within ε of the optimal cost, $f_{opt}$.
-This approach ensures the solution space is convex, as it is defined by linear constraints.
+Including the cost deviation constraint $c^T x ≤ (1 + ε)f_{opt}$ expands the original problem's constraints to encompass solutions within ε of the optimal cost, ensuring a convex solution space defined by linear constraints.

 ### Methodology

-Most established MGA methods identify vertices of the projected near-optimal space by solving repeated, independent optimization problems.
-These problems typically are of the form:
+Established MGA methods identify vertices of the near-optimal space by solving repeated, independent optimization problems of the form:

 $$
 \begin{equation}